kobenguyent/codeceptjs-qaseio/readme.md

 ##### Qase TSM

 Qaseio integration with CodeceptJS.
-The test run is created automatically after the execution.
+The test run is created automatically after the  test execution.

 ##### Requirement

-To use this custom plugin
+To use this plugin

 ```sh
 npm i codeceptjs-qase --save